Heart Research Australia raises funds for innovative research into the prevention, diagnosis and treatment of heart disease.

 ‘Bench to Bedside’

-Most funded senior researchers are practising clinical cardiologists, which puts them in the best position to identify research opportunities and immediately translate their discoveries ‘on the bench’ into benefits for patients ‘at the bedside’.
+All of our senior researchers are also practising clinical cardiologists, which puts them in the best position to identify research opportunities and immediately translate their discoveries ‘on the bench’ into benefits for patients ‘at the bedside’.
 The breakthroughs they make contribute to and inspire the international body of knowledge on cardiac research.

 Evidence of how our funded research saves lives